Category Archives: Case Studies

 Impact

-GAO produced two estimations for the monies in question, by taking two approaches to ensure fairness.
+Gifted Group produced two estimations for the monies in question, by taking two approaches to ensure fairness.
 These approaches include:

 1. Deducting the estimated amount the Defendant has withdrawn from the Companies’ accounts the (i) amount he had returned to the Plaintiff and (ii) the percentage of the Companies’ profit he was entitled to, as per his severance rights discussed earlier with the Plaintiff;